AndrewLuyt/accelerometer-predictions/README.md

 # Conclusions

-After reducing the number of variables from 160 to 54, we were able to build a random forest model with predictive accuracy of 99.6%, and a boosted tree model with accuracy of 99.5%, both estimates coming from an independent test set.
+After reducing the number of variables from 160 to 52, we were able to build both random forest and boosted models with an accuracy of 99.3%, equivalent to be one false detection in 143 repetitions of a bicep curl.
+It seems likely that a combination of smart devices and machine learning are genuinely able to detect correct vs incorrect exercise form.

+To create a real-world product there would be much more work to do, starting with creating a much larger dataset including all the other types of exercise the smart device would support - this dataset only contains observations of one exercise.
+Other complications such as expert consultation with exercise physiologists and liability issues would have to be taken into account, so this is where I will end this project.

 # References